edwardspresume/honey_bank_studio_recreation/README.md

 ## Identified Issues

 - **Mobile Layout**: The layout appears to break around a viewport width of approximately 400px.
 This seems to be related to the `position: absolute` declaration in the `.scroller` class.
-- **Mobile Navigation Menu**: There's a glitchy fade noticeable on the top right of the navigation menu when toggling the menu.

 ## Implemented Improvements

 - **Mobile Layout**: Fixed the breaking layout.
-- **Mobile Navigation Menu**: Resolved the glitchy fade issue and smoothed out the navigation toggle.
+- **Mobile Navigation Menu**: Smoothed out the navigation toggle.
 Now it features an animated hamburger menu.
 - **Contact Form**: Enhanced the form progressively to include validation on both client and server sides.
 Added a toast notification for successful submission and error feedback.

 ## Running the Project Locally